Ironhead Sportster Projects

 The two years that Sportsters had the crossover shaft to make them left-side shift (1975-1976) makes them harder to find parts for.
 I've read that some riders had issues with these bikes, but I had no problems at all shifting or braking my 1976 Sportster.

-To build an XLCR replica, best choice is to start with a 1979-1981 Ironhead.
+If you want to build an XLCR replica, the best bike to start with is a 1979-1980-1981 Sportster.
 These frames are basically the same as the factory Cafe Racer, as is the 1000cc motor.
-Unlike the earlier frames, these have room for improvement, particularly front and rear shocks.

-Most XLCR parts like the seat, exhaust, headlight mount and fairing are available either used or reproduction.
-The hardest part will be the rear foot controls; the XLCR gear pattern is one up, three down.
+Specific XLCR parts such as the seat, exhaust, headlight mount, and fairing are available either used or reproduction.
+The hardest part to find will be rear foot controls.

 Hardtail Sportster Build